 - Independently and critically reflect on and assess their own capabilities and performance, and make use of feedback as appropriate, to support personal and professional development.

 This module examines the link between strategic decision making and leadership.
 It also looks at the principles of change management, how it might be managed and what role effective leadership plays in changing an organisation.
 Moreover, it focuses on why and how change happens and what can be done to make the process more acceptable by providing more than one approach; offering insights into different frameworks at an individual, team and organisational level.
 Participants will find models, tools and techniques that move beyond theoretical to pragmatism, allowing them to understand the changes they will experience, initiate and lead.

 - Critically evaluate leadership theory and organisational behaviour theories as they relate to contemporary firms;

 - Apply and appraise strategic thinkings to organisational change and the role of leadership in managing the change.

 MO2022 Human Relations in the Workplace

 This module provides insight into key aspects of the relationship between the individual, work, and the organisation.
 Notions of personal and group identity are explored.
-The module takes a holistic approach to human relations, exploring various aspects of individuals' behavior both privately and at work and identifying their interdependence.
-The first part of the module offers an opportunity to explore some of the psychological dimensions of human behavior such as identity, personal values, motivation, self-esteem, emotional intelligence, and the management of intrapersonal, interpersonal and group effectiveness.
+The module takes a holistic approach to human relations, exploring various aspects of individuals' behaviour both privately and at work and identifying their interdependence.
+The first part of the module offers an opportunity to explore some of the psychological dimensions of human behaviour such as identity, personal values, motivation, self-esteem, emotional intelligence, and the management of intrapersonal, interpersonal and group effectiveness.
 The second part of the module applies this knowledge to the examination of some of the current challenges for managers such as leadership, changing organisational forms, diversity of global workplace, work-life balance, and personal career development.